SupaxInc/stable-diffusion-from-scratch/resources/StableDiffusion.md

      c.
 The encoded text prompt (if provided)
      d.
 The original latent image (for reference)
      e.
 The mask (to guide where changes should occur)
+   - The U-Net uses self-attention and cross-attention mechanisms during the denoising process.
-   - The U-Net predicts the noise to be removed at each step, focusing on the masked areas.
+   - The U-Net predicts the noise to be removed at each step, guided by both attention mechanisms.
+   - The scheduler plays a crucial role in the inpainting process:
+     - It uses the noise prediction from the U-Net to update the noisy latent image.
+     - It determines the step size and noise level for each iteration.
-   - The scheduler then combines the masked image with the latent at each time step:
+     - It combines the masked image with the original latent at each time step:
-     - It uses the mask to blend the noisy latent of the original image with the latent of the masked area.
+       - Using the mask to blend the noisy latent of the original image with the latent of the masked area.
        - This combined latent is fed into the U-Net at each denoising step.
+     - It gradually reduces the influence of the original image in masked areas as denoising progresses.
+     - It implements specific diffusion algorithms (e.g., DDPM, DDIM) adapted for the inpainting context.
+     - It manages the trade-off between preserving original image features and incorporating new elements.
+     - It may handle techniques like classifier-free guidance, adjusting the noise prediction based on the guidance scale.
-   - This process "fools" the model by:
+   - This process effectively:
-     1. Preserving the original image information outside the mask.
+     1. Preserves the original image information outside the mask.
-     2. Allowing the model to generate new content only within the masked region.
+     2. Allows the model to generate new content only within the masked region.
-     3. Maintaining consistency between the inpainted area and the rest of the image.
+     3. Maintains consistency between the inpainted area and the rest of the image.
-   - The scheduler gradually reduces the influence of the original image in masked areas as denoising progresses.

 7. Conditioning and Guidance:
-   - The text embeddings (if provided) guide the denoising process in the masked areas.
+   - The text embeddings (if provided) guide the denoising process in the masked areas through cross-attention.
-   - The original image's features influence the generation, ensuring consistency in unmasked regions.
+   - The original image's features influence the generation via self-attention and cross-attention, ensuring consistency in unmasked regions and coherent transitions to inpainted areas.
    - The scheduler adjusts the denoising process based on the noise levels and other settings.
+   - Remember that the denoising process could change depending if its classifier guidance or classifier-free guidance.

 8. Latent Space to Image (VAE Decoder):
    - After denoising, the final latent representation is passed through the VAE Decoder.